 Dominion will still be responsible for delivering natural gas to homes and businesses, reading meters, and sending bills.
 Customers should still call their local natural gas utility if they have a natural gas emergency.

 For more information about NOPEC’s rates, or the aggregation program, visit nopec.org or contact NOPEC’s Customer Care Center at 855-667-3201 (855-NOPEC01) 24 hours a day, 7 days a week.

 NOPEC (Northeast Ohio Public Energy Council) is a non-profit group of over 235 Ohio communities that negotiates lower utility rates.
 As Ohio’s largest energy aggregator, NOPEC buys gas and electricity in bulk to help lower customers’ utility bills.
-Since 2001, NOPEC has saved residents and businesses over $300 million and awarded over $28 million in energy-efficiency grants to NOPEC member communities.
+NOPEC has saved residents and small businesses hundreds of millions of dollars on their energy costs.
 For more information about NOPEC, visit www.nopec.org.